 Thinking they have enough time ahead to start saving

-I’ve seen some 25 and 30-year old people who have nothing but debts.
+I’ve seen some 30-year old people who have nothing but debts.
 They spend everything they earn on food, eating out, devices, clothes, perfumes, etc. They don’t even bother to pay off the debts and one day such a lifestyle will become a habit unless they stop and think about it.
-It seems to them that they are young, so they have enough time to start saving for the future or start investing but they are wasting time.
-Even if they start saving at 40, another person in their 40s, who has been saving for 20 years, will be much ahead.
-Maybe this person will even have enough money to retire at 40 and do whatever they want with their time and money (this is called financial independence).
+It seems to them that they are young, so they have enough time to change their life but even if they start saving at 40, another person in their 40s, who has been saving and investing for 20 years, will be much ahead.
+Maybe this person will even have enough money to retire at 40 and do whatever they want with their time and money (financial freedom).

 Moreover, when you’re 40, not only you will have less time, but also you’ll have less energy.
 And if you start a business at 40, and it doesn’t work out, it’ll be harder for you to recover financially than at 30.
 Do as much as you can while you’re young.
 Sacrifice insignificant things such as partying and buying “cool” stuff for your much greater future.
 Just an example, what would you choose, an Apple watch now or a brand new Mercedes in the future?

 You may think that the cost of an Apple watch is insignificant compared to that of a Mercedes but it’s not about the money, it’s about priorities in life.
-You can choose a “cool” and careless lifestyle now but mediocre life in general, or rational lifestyle now and financial freedom in the future.
+You can choose a “cool” and careless lifestyle now but mediocre life in general, or rational lifestyle now and financial freedom – the luxury of time and choice in the future.

 Saving only what is left